 On June 29, 2016, CFPB and DOJ announced a joint action against BancorpSouth Bank (BancorpSouth) for discriminatory mortgage lending practices that harmed African Americans and other minorities.
-The complaint filed by the CFPB and DOJ79 alleges that BancorpSouth engaged in numerous discriminatory practices, including illegal redlining in Memphis; denying certain African Americans mortgage loans more often than similarly situated non-Hispanic White applicants; charging African-American borrowers for certain mortgage loans more than non-Hispanic White borrowers with similar loan qualifications; and implementing an explicitly discriminatory loan denial policy.
-The consent order, which was entered by the court on July 25, 2016, requires BancorpSouth to pay \$4 million in direct loan subsidies in minority neighborhoods80 in Memphis, at least \$800,000 for community programs, advertising, outreach, and credit repair, \$2.78 million to African-American consumers who were unlawfully denied or overcharged for loans, and a \$3 million penalty.81 http://files.consumerfinance.gov/f/documents/201606_cfpb_bancorpsouth-joint-complaint.pdf, and in Section 6.2 above, Enforcement actions, for more information.
+The complaint filed by the CFPB and DOJ66 alleges that BancorpSouth engaged in numerous discriminatory practices, including illegal redlining in Memphis; denying certain African Americans mortgage loans more often than similarly situated non-Hispanic White applicants; charging African-American borrowers for certain mortgage loans more than non-Hispanic White borrowers with similar loan qualifications; and implementing an explicitly discriminatory loan denial policy.
+The consent order, which was entered by the court on July 25, 2016, requires BancorpSouth to pay \$4 million in direct loan subsidies in minority neighborhoods67 in Memphis, at in least \$800,000 for community programs, advertising, outreach, and credit repair, \$2.78 million to African-American consumers who were unlawfully denied or overcharged for loans, and a \$3 million penalty.68

+6.2 above, Enforcement actions, for more information.